yth/dsalgo/heap/README.md

 This is a binary min-heap with four operations: insert, peek, delete_min, and decrease_key.

 There are a few simple test included in the file.

+## Usage

+The heap should be able to work with any objects that can be compared with each other and that can be hashed.
+If you intend to use the heap on an object type of your own design, you need to implement "__hash__", and "__lt__" (or another comparison magical method).